lemonade-sdk/lemonade-vscode/README.md

 4. Click the model picker and click "Manage Models..."
 5. Select "Lemonade" provider
 6. If needed, configure a custom server URL using the "Manage Lemonade Provider" command
+7. Select from available models (Qwen3-0.6B-GGUF, Qwen3-30B-A3B-Instruct-2507-GGUF)
-7. Start chatting with your local Qwen3-0.6B-GGUF model! 🥳
+8. Start chatting with your local LLM models! 🥳

 ## ✨ Why use the Lemonade provider in Copilot
 * **Privacy**: All processing happens locally on your machine